Peru flag

-Postal codes for Socos range from 05810 to 05811 in Ayacucho, Huamanga, Peru.
-The table below lists ZIP codes and postcodes for places within Socos.
+Postal Codes (Códigos postales) for Socos range from 05810 to 05811 in Huamanga, Ayacucho, Peru.
+To find exact Postal Codes and postcodes within Socos, choose from the districts below.

 Postal Codes for Places in Socos